CharlesP8412/jungle/README.md

 ```
 More information in their docs: <https://stripe.com/docs/testing#cards>

-## Features
-- SPA Design with state of data.
-  - Spots available will update as appointments are created or deleted
-  - Error Handling on Save and Delete:
-    - Will return to the appointment form when the message is closed

 ## Known Issues
 - My Cart in nav bar only counts line items, not total items